 Heaven Sent follows Billy and Maire Taylor as they struggle through a divorce and decisions about their joint business during the Christmas season.
 Adding to the confusion is a young runaway girl who shows up in their house with her own secrets and challenges.
 Continue reading “TV Movie Review -Heaven Sent (2016)”

 I recently saw two of my favorite Christmas music artists in concert.
+I had to get Hamilton Theater tickets right after the event because the event right after that was purported to be as riveting as the one before it.
 I don’t think anyone is more prolific in putting out Christmas albums than Amy Grant and Michael W Smith.
 I have seen them both individually and together in concert many times.
 But this time, I was in for a surprise.
 And that surprise was Jordan Smith.

 I watch very little reality television.
 So, I wasn’t familiar with Jordan Smith (of The Voice fame) when he came out to share the stage with Michael and Amy.
 All I can say is…wow!
 This guy can sing!
 And not only can he sing, but he is an entertainer who more than held his own on stage with these seasoned performers.
 He had great stage presence and rapport with both the audience and his fellow singers and even tweaked Michael a little bit which made the audience laugh.